Superman Smashes the Klan: Sales

 The trade paperback edition of Superman Smashes The Klan made the Top 20 Direct Market Graphic Novels charts for Q2 2020: #5 in units sold and #10 in dollars invoiced.
 Per ICv2, these rankings are "based on sales tracked at point-of-sale by the ComicHub system at stores selling American comics around the world.
 During the period for which these reports were generated, there were roughly 85 stores using the ComicHub system ...
 These rankings may not be typical for all stores, but do represent a variety of locations and store emphases.
 And for the first time, these sales rankings represent actual sales to consumers during the period, not sales to stores".
 ComicsBeat highlighted that DC's move away from Diamond to new distributors has ended the sales charts as the industry knew them and since these new distributors have not published sales charts, ICv2 "has done something long threatened and run charts for both periodicals and graphic novels sales based on ComicHub's point of sale information. ...
 85 stores is a very small sample, but it is a sample and it's all we have for now. ...
 I should note that industry observers I contacted are united in questioning the usefulness of charts that are such a small sample size".

 In other media

-The opening sequence of Superman Smashes the Klan, where Superman fights the Nazi Atom Man, was loosely adapted in the Superman & Lois episode "A Brief Reminiscence In-Between Cataclysmic Events".
+The opening sequence of Superman Smashes the Klan, where Superman fights the Nazi Atom Man, was loosely adapted in the Superman & Lois episode "A Brief Reminiscence In-Between Cataclysmic Events", with Superman portrayed by Tyler Hoechlin, and Atom Man portrayed by Paul Lazenby.